mediadrop/mediadrop/doc/dev/controllers/public.rst

 Public Controllers
 ==================

-MediaCore CE provides a robust frontend, but if it does not suit your needs you can easily revise it or even completely replace it, while still maintaining the benefits of MediaCore CE's admin interface.
+MediaDrop provides a robust frontend, but if it does not suit your needs you can easily revise it or even completely replace it, while still maintaining the benefits of MediaDrop's admin interface.

 A listing of the public-facing controller methods is below.
 See the `mediacore/config/routing.py` file for information on the URLs that point to